 Tips for giving safe toys to children

-Prevent Blindness is providing tips to gift-givers to make sure all gifts are safe, especially those intended for children.
-Before purchasing a toy or gift, Prevent Blindness suggests:
+The Prevent Blindness organization provides tips to gift-givers to make sure gifts are safe, especially those intended for children.
+Before purchasing a toy or gift, they suggest:

 - Read all warnings and instructions on the box;

 - Ask yourself or the parent if the toy is right for the child’s ability and age;